-Look at your environment with fresh eyes!
+How to look at your Early Years environment with fresh eyes?

-Look at your environment with FRESH EYES
+Look at your environment with FRESH EYES.

 See through the eyes of a child!

 Environments don’t have to be a primary colour explosion to appeal to little children.

 Playspaces don’t need to be jam-packed with manufactured plastic toys, for children to learn & play.

 Neutral play spaces don’t have to feel bland & boring & “ like the inside of a Weetabix box.

 Quite the opposite.